nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `find meeting`<br>
   `edit 1 n/Business Lunch st/1pm`<br>
   Changes the name of 1st task in the results of the `find` command to ‘Business Lunch at 1 pm’

+Converting a task to a floating task. <br>
+Format: `edit INDEX float`

+Immediately makes a task a floating task by removing the starting and ending dates and times.

+This can be done by typing the following:

+> edit INDEX float

 <br><br>